1UmAr1/1UmAr1/README.md

 ## About Me

 Hi there!
 I'm **Umar Hajam**, a Data Scientist and Deep Learning Engineer passionate about developing innovative AI and machine learning solutions.
-Currently, I work as a **Data Scientist** at Emplay Analytics
+Currently, I work as a **Data Scientist** at Emplay Analytics.

 ---